SEC takes ex-CEO to trial over insider trade in sTec stock offer

-SANTA ANA, California (Reuters) - A lawyer for the U.S. Securities and Exchange Commission urged jurors Wednesday to hold a former technology chief executive liable for trading on inside information that the regulator says enabled him and his brother to reap roughly $260 million.
+SANTA ANA, California, May 21 (Reuters) - A lawyer for the U.S. Securities and Exchange Commission urged jurors Wednesday to hold a former technology chief executive liable for trading on inside information that the regulator says enabled him and his brother to reap roughly $260 million.

 John Berry, the SEC lawyer, said during opening statements in Santa Ana, California, federal court, that former sTec Inc CEO Manouchehr Moshayedi traded in a secondary offering of the company’s stock in 2009 while knowing a major customer’s demand for a flagship flash memory product was less than expected.